dinoboards/yellow-msx-series-for-rc2014/README.md

 In the [apps-rc2014](apps-rc2014) directory you will find the source code for some apps - they can be run under CP/M on a RC2014 system.
 The prebuilt binaries can be found in the [bin](bin) directory.

-I am also in the process of writing a chip8 interpreter, including the [Octo - https://github.com/JohnEarnest/Octo](https://github.com/JohnEarnest/Octo) extensions.
+I am also in the process of writing/updating my chip8 interpreter, including the [Octo - https://github.com/JohnEarnest/Octo](https://github.com/JohnEarnest/Octo) extensions, for the v9958 chip.

+That project can be found at: https://github.com/vipoo/rc2014-chip8/tree/v9958

 A short video demonstration of a Octo game running on my RC2014 - https://youtu.be/Io6a7p538Uc